JohanssonRein/JohanssonRein.github.io/_pages/about.md

 # Research Interests

-* My research interests so far are in mathematical statistics.
-Furthermore I am also interested in one field where mathematics is widely applied:  Biostatistics, especially the field of survival analysis, I would like to study survival analysis alongside with causal inference, also investigating some multi-state models using markov chain and probability theory.
+* My research interests so far are in mathematical statistics, differential equations and their applications.
+For example Biostatistics, Deep Learning, Mathematical Finance, Dynamical Systems and so on.

-* I am currently doing my research in survival analysis with professor Masoud Asgharian in McGill University, Department of Mathematics and Statistics.
-You may find my research thesis here: [Analysing Incident and Prevalent Cohort Survival Data (2025)](/files/survivalanalysis.pdf), which is still under construction.
-It provides a theoretical approach and serves as an introduction to survival analysis, where basic concepts including censoring and truncation were introduced, I also examined different estimating techniques for parametric; non-parametric and semi-parametric inference as well as hypothesis testing.
-Some further topics like Bayesian approach to survival analysis;
+* I have finished my Honors Research Project under professor Masoud Asgharian's supervision.
+You may find my research thesis here: [Analysing Incident and Prevalent Cohort Survival Data (2025)](/files/survivalanalysis.pdf).
-survival analysis with causal inference, etc. may be my further research topics.

-* Now I am working on the estimating techniques in length-biased, right-censored data.
-The paper is still under construction.
-The paper (imcomplete) is attached here: [RCLB](/files/rclb.pdf), which I will update around weekly.
-Now I am working on a NPMLE estimator of RCLB data, some properties are yet to be investigated.
-You may find the corresponding part on section 2.3.
+* Now I am interested in deep learning, and I am working on a project with imbalanced classification.

 <br>